 Divided by property value = 0.8

-As mentioned above, lenders use the LTV ratio of your borrowing to determine how much risk there is in lending to you.
-Some mortgage products have a set maximum loan to value and others will be a bit more flexible, and base the LTV on the circumstances of the individual borrower.
+Lenders use the LTV ratio of your borrowing to assess the risk in lending to you.
+Some mortgage products have a set maximum loan to value and for others, lenders base the LTV on the circumstances of the individual borrower.

 Being an older borrower, or nearing retirement age